 the person who is arranging the funeral (that is, the person instructing the funeral director)

-- the deceased's birth certificate
+- their birth certificate

 - passport (if applicable)

-- driving Licence-both parts (if applicable)
+- their driving licence - both parts (if applicable)

 - a list of benefits/services received by the deceased